 Medical policies are systematically developed guidelines that serve as a resource for Company staff when determining coverage for specific medical procedures, drugs or devices.
 Coverage for medical services is subject to the limits and conditions of the member benefit plan.
 Members and their providers should consult the member benefit booklet or contact a customer service representative to determine whether there are any benefit limitations applicable to this service or supply.
 This medical policy does not apply to Medicare Advantage.

-This policy was created in 2011 and is reviewed/updated annually with a MEDLINE literature search, most recently through March 17, 2014.
-The literature on the use of intensity modulated radiotherapy (IMRT) in the central nervous system (CNS) consists of dosimetry planning studies and case series; no comparative studies using IMRT versus other conformal radiation modalities (e.g., 3-dimensional conformal radiotherapy [3D-CRT]) were identified.
+This policy was created in 2011 and updated periodically with a MEDLINE literature search, most recently from March 17, 2014, to March 5, 2015.
+The literature on the use of intensity -modulated radiotherapy (IMRT) in the central nervous system (CNS) consists of dosimetry planning studies and case series.
+No comparative studies using IMRT versus other conformal radiation modalities (e.g., 3-dimensional conformal radiotherapy [3D-CRT]) were identified.

 High-grade malignant tumors